-Manufacturing industries today are facing the rapidly intensifying issues of labor shortages, high manufacturing cost and a shift toward producing smaller volumes of a wider range of items.
-To resolve customers' management and or site issues simultaneously, Sodick is implementing initiatives to "Create," "Implement," and "Overcome Difficulties" as we make every effort to propose new manufacturing solutions to contribute to both customers and industries.
+Manufacturing industries today are facing the rapidly intensifying issues of labor shortages, high manufacturing costs and a shift toward producing smaller volumes of a wider range of items.
+To resolve customers' management a site issues simultaneously, Sodick is implementing initiatives to "Create," "Implement," and "Overcome Difficultie we make every effort to propose new manufacturing solutions to contribute to both customers and industries.